-When studying the dealer’s solution, be aware of the existence of two kinds of dealer, the one stocking machines and the other operating through back to back sales.
+When studying the dealer’s solution, be aware of the existence of two kinds of dealers, the one stocking machines and the other operating through back-to-back sales.
 They are confirming a purchase only once they have a buyer for the equipment.
 The dealer who stocks machines in his warehouse has space and already a good amount of machines to sell.
 He will try reducing the price according to the probability of selling and will integrate his overall warehousing cost.

 Nevertheless, the dealer who directly sells the machine after purchase will be interested mainly in machines with high selling potential.
 Maybe he would offer better prices as his costs of sale are limited.

-A bonus point we have to give to the dealers is that, most of them know how to fix a machine.
-It can be a good solution to bring them your machine if it has some default.
+A bonus point we have to give to the dealers is that most of them know how to fix a machine.
+It can be a good solution to bring them your machine if it has some defaults.
 If you have time to spare, you will earn more money than sending it to the scrapyard, they will repair it and sell it with a good margin.

 Martin asked for some offers from a couple of dealers.
 The prices offered were too low compared to his expectations.
 He could sense they were offering about ¼ of the market price for the large reseller stocking.
 While the back-to-back dealer was trying to sell fast at a low price.
 Martin still has time, even considering moving the laser cutting machine to his warehouse for a couple of months.